ccn0/terter/README.md

 - Go to `chrome://extensions`, and turn on Developer Mode.
 - Drag the .crx file into the extensions area.
+**OR**
+- Unpack the terter.zip and click Load Unpacked
+- Select the unpack terter\ directory

 ## Usage